01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 20 – In China, the trial begins of the “Gang of Four“.

-21 – 84 die in a huge fire at the 26-storey MGM Grand Hotel, Las Vegas (pictured at right).
+21 – 84 die and 500 people are injured in a huge fire at the 26-storey MGM Grand Hotel and Casino, Las Vegas (pictured at right).

 22 – Actress Mae West dies in Los Angeles, aged 87.